bprinty/quorra/README.md

 ===============================
-quorra - A reusable visualization API built on top of d3.js
+quorra - An Interactive Visualization Library
 ===============================